thorj/laek101f/_book/01-lecture1.md

 The anatomy of the code is as follows:

-- `# This is embedded`.
+- `# Example of embedded code`.
 The # symbol tells R that it should *ignore* whatever comes after # on that particular line.
 This is useful as it allows us to *comment our code*.
 Comments allow you to explain how and what your code does.
 Writing informative, concise comments *is extremely important*.
 There is a good chance that you will have to either share your code with a collaborator or you have to revisit it at a later time.
 In both cases, the comments can quickly bring the reader up to speed.

 - `print('Hello world')`.
 This line is composed of two things: the `print()` *function* and the *string* `'Hello world'`.
 A function is like a recipe; it has *inputs* and *outputs*.
 The recipe of `print()` is to take its input and display it on the command line.
 There are many predefined functions in R but you can also create your own.
 A string is a data type in R. The quotes tell R that whatever is between them should be considered as a string.
 If you remove the quotes, R will whine.
 You can also tell R that something is a string with double quotes.
 Pick whichever you prefer.